Greetings my friends and welcome back Rushland Boy, having more fun than a human being should be allowed to have.

 He heard from his Palestinian buddies.

-And the next day, Thursday night, CNN, Candy Crowley interviewing Obama says, I want to ask you about something he said at APAC.
+And the next day, Thursday night, CNN Candy Crowley interviewing Obama says, I want to ask you about something he said at APAC.

 Said Jerusalem must remain undivided.

-Well, look at the stupid programming format.
+Well, look at this stupid programming format.

 It's 34 seconds, and I looked at the clock and I had 24.